RohithSurya/node-password-validator/README.md

 Submit an issue (above in the issues tab)

+## To Do

+1. Write unit tests
+2. Make an async version if block event loop is an issue

 ## Transient Dependencies

 None!
 And it will stay that way, except of course for the standard library.